fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle When making a payment, can I use any one of my bank account or only the default bank account?
+:::AccordionTitle When making a payment, can investor use any one of the bank account or only the bank account set in folio defaults?

 ::::AccordionContent

-Any of the investor's verified bank accounts can be used for [creating a payment](https://fintechprimitives.com/docs/api/#create-a-payment) by passing bank account id as a parameter.
+Any of the bank accounts associated with the investor can be used for [creating a payment](https://fintechprimitives.com/docs/api/#create-a-payment).
+Please ensure you have verified that the bank account belongs to your investor before making any payments.

 ::::EndAccordionContent